 Chief researcher Dr Vidmantas Daugirdas (Lithuanian Social Research Centre, Social Sciences, Sociology, S 005) (until 17 February 2019).

-The dissertation will be defended at the Council of Sociology of Vytautas Magnus University, Lithuanian Centre for Social Sciences and Kaunas University of Technology.
+The dissertation was defended at the Council of Sociology of Vytautas Magnus University, Lithuanian Centre for Social Sciences and Kaunas University of Technology.

 Prof. Dr Eglė Butkevičienė (Kaunas University of Technology, Social Sciences, Sociology, S 005).